 How to Choose a Super Automatic Espresso Machine

 Super-automatic espresso machines (also known as automatic espresso machines or bean to cup machines) are a big investment, especially compared to semi-automatic devices, so you should carefully consider which machine features are essential for you and which ones you can live without.

 My advice is to decide on a budget before you start shopping.
-Then, decide the most important features to you.
+Then, decide the most important features for you.
 That way, you can rule out the espresso machines that are above your price range and focus on the most critical features to make your final choice easier.

-Most of espresso machines fall in these price ranges:
+Most espresso machines fall in these price ranges:

 - Budget: Under $1,000